mrisher/smtp-sts/spec.md

   the lack of a DANE record, such an option to authenticate policy non-existence does not exist when looking up a policy over plain DNS.

-# Threat Model

-SMTP Strict Transport Security protects against an active attacker who wishes to intercept or tamper with mail between hosts who support STARTTLS.
-There are two classes of attacks considered:

-* Foiling TLS negotiation, for example by deleting the "250 STARTTLS" response from a server or altering TLS session negotiation.
-This would result in the SMTP session occurring over plaintext, despite both parties supporting TLS.

-* Impersonating the destination mail server, whereby the sender might deliver the message to an impostor, who could then monitor and/or modify messages despite opportunistic TLS.
-This impersonation could be accomplished by spoofing the DNS MX record for the recipient domain, or by redirecting client connections to the legitimate recipient server (for example, by altering BGP routing tables).

-SMTP Strict Transport Security relies on certificate validation via either TLS identity checking [@!RFC6125] or DANE TLSA [@!RFC7672].
-Attackers who are able to obtain a valid certificate for the targeted recipient mail service (e.g. by compromising a certificate authority) are thus out of scope of this threat model.

 # Policy Semantics

 SMTP STS policies are distributed at the recipient domain either through a new